Yeah, me too.

 - Emotional Availability – You can discuss emotional issues without much difficulty.
 This is another place where your gifts can cause problems.
-If you are involved with or in a relationship with someone who is much more emotionally closed, you may feel shut out.
+You may feel shut out if you are involved with or in a relationship with someone who is much more emotionally closed.
 Your desire to connect deeply may feel invasive or too much for them.

 - Seeing both sides of every argument is a double-edged sword – You may call yourself wishy-washy because it’s difficult to pick a side when you see the validity of both perspectives.
 Don’t beat yourself up for this.
 Often, simply understanding it helps you find coping techniques to hone in on your conclusions or choices.

 Emotional Strengths and Challenges May Often be a Double-edged Sword

 - Understanding Suffering – You may struggle to understand the causes of suffering worldwide.
 This can be detrimental if you take in the suffering as if it were your own.
 The upside is that since you find suffering and injustice to be untenable, you may work to find ways to help.

 - Idealism – You may be an idealist, dreaming of improving the world.
 This goes along with understanding the causes of suffering.